ryanelandt/Binary_BB_Trees.jl/README.md

 tree_mesh = triTetMeshToTreeAABB(mesh)
 ```

-Tetrahedral meshes can be created by passing a a vector of points and vector of indices to `triTetMeshToTreeAABB` (see below).
+Tetrahedral meshes can be created by passing a vector of points and vector of indices to `triTetMeshToTreeAABB` (see below).
 ```Julia
 function triTetMeshToTreeAABB(point::Vector{SVector{3,Float64}}, vec_tri_tet::Vector{SVector{N,Int64}}) where {N}
 ```